Stefan Diez

 Stefan Diez (born 1971 in Freising) is a German industrial designer whose Munich-based studio, DIEZ OFFICE, develops furniture, accessories, and exhibition designs.

 Early life and education

-Born in 1971 in Freising, Germany, to a family of "4th-generation carpenters", Diez had grown up around carpentry and cabinetmaking, which influenced his design.
-His introduction to furniture design started in 1991 when he worked as a cabinetmaker for three years.
-After spending a year working in Mumbai and Poona, India, Diez returned to Germany in 1996.
+Diez was born in 1971 in Freising, Germany, to a family of "4th-generation carpenters".
+Diez grew up around carpentry and cabinetmaking, which influenced his design.
+He was introduced to furniture design in 1991, when he worked as a cabinetmaker for three years.
+After spending a year working in Mumbai, and Pune, India, he returned to Germany in 1996.

-He matriculated at the State Academy of Fine Arts Stuttgart, where he earned a Bachelor's of Industrial Design in 2002 while studying under the likes of Richard Sapper.
+He matriculated at the State Academy of Fine Arts Stuttgart, where he earned a Bachelor of Industrial Design in 2002 while studying under Richard Sapper.